vl4ds/Documentation/device-type-developers-guide/zigbee-primer.rst

   * model: The Model value read from attribute 0x0005 of the Basic Cluster

-See :ref:`zigbee-fingerprinting-label` for more information on how the platform uses this information to find the correct Device Type Handler for the device.
+See :ref:`zigbee-fingerprinting-label` for more information on how the platform uses this information to find the correct Device Handler for the device.

 ----